alsongard/PROGRAMMING_NOTES/docker.md

 To remove all images
 ``docker rm -f $(docker ps -aq)``
+The command above return all ids of the containers in machine
 ### How to name containers
 ``docker ps -a `` : display containers